AmjedChakhis/MicroservicesProj/README.md

 ## Orchestration with Kubernetes and Istio ⚙️
 The application is deployed in a Kubernetes cluster, leveraging its capabilities for scalability and resilience.
 The deployment includes:

-- YAML files for deploying the services, creating necessary ConfigMaps, Secrets, and Persistent Volumes.
+- YAML files for deploying the services.
 - **Istio** service mesh integration to enhance observability, security, and traffic management.
 Key features include:
   - Canary and Blue-Green deployments for zero-downtime updates.
   - Monitoring, logging, and tracing for detailed insights into microservices interactions.
   - Secure communication using mutual TLS (mTLS).
   - Circuit breaking at the API Gateway to improve fault tolerance.

-This architecture ensures a robust, scalable, and secure environment for the Garage Management Application.